Table of contents

 Employees have more flexibility and choice with corporate mobility; therefore, it is critical to improving job satisfaction and productivity.

-Furthermore, every firm and organization today is implementing some form of enterprise mobility solution, such as:
+Furthermore, today is implementing some form of enterprise mobility solution in a mobile app development company.

 However, mobility’s tempting perks come with their own set of obstacles.
 Despite the fact that demand for technology is growing all the time, there are still no best practices or standards in place to govern how it is implemented and managed.
 The rise of the BYOD (Bring Your Own Device) policy is producing problems for organizations, exposing them to increasing enterprise mobility security challenges and threats.